 The Etnies Kingpin, Etnies’s low top skate kicks are part of Etnies Lifestyle Shoes collection.
 Durable sneakers whose fanbase has grown in the past two decades, the Etnies Kingpin has become a favorite among skaters and non-skaters alike because of its excellent durability, cushioning, flexibility, grip, and boardfeel.
 Affordability is also a factor why these $50 low-top kicks are among the bestselling models coming from the Etnies portfolio .
 If you are looking for a low-top skate-ready sneaker with a minimalist treatment that would last for months and years, the Kingpin might be a better choice.
 There are no special editions of these shoes.
 These sneakers typically retail for around $60, but you can usually find them cheaper.
 For worthy deals, we recommend checking the price on Amazon.

 Kingpin shoes currently have a 4.5 out of 5 rating, based on 3627 user reviews and a 90 Corescore at RunRepeat.
-We’ve scoured the internet for reviews and user feedback that will help you decide if you want to buy Etnies Kingpin sneakers.
+We’ve scoured the web for reviews and user feedback that should help you decide if you want to buy Etnies Kingpin sneakers.
 Scroll down below to see what people are saying.